revng/revng/docs/GeneratedIRReference.rst

 take arguments and can read and modify freely all the CSV.

-Helper functions are obtained from QEMU in the form of LLVM IR (e.g., ``libtinycode-helpers-mips.ll``) and are statically linked by revamb before emitting the module.
+Helper functions are obtained from QEMU in the form of LLVM IR (e.g., ``libtinycode-helpers-mips.ll``) and are statically linked by revng before emitting the module.

-The presence of helper functions also import a quite large number of data structures, which are not directly related to revamb's output.
+The presence of helper functions also import a quite large number of data structures, which are not directly related to revng's output.

 Note that an helper function might be present multiple times with different suffixes.
 This happens every time an helper function takes as an argument a